grommet/grommet/src/js/components/Select/README.md

 **clear**

-Whether to provide button to clear selection.
+Whether to provide a button option to clear selections.

 ```
 boolean